-Once you agree to become a member of Aetna Better Health, you will be assigned to a care manager who speaks your language.
+Once you agree to become a member of Aetna Better Health, you will be assigned to a care manager.
+Aetna Better Health nurses are bi-lingual, and we will work to assign a care manager who speak your language .
 This care manager will know all the information that you communicated to the nurse who made your home visit.
-Your care manager will contact you to talk with you (and anyone else in your home you would like to be included) to better understand your needs.
+Your care manager will contact you to talk with you to better understand your needs.
 Together, you will develop your plan of care.

 Your plan of care is based on your health status and health care needs.
-Your primary care provider may give us information, talk with you and your care manager and help develop your care plan.
-We also get input from your family, caregivers and others who you think are important for us to talk with.
+Your primary care provider may give us information, talk with you and your care manager, and help develop your care plan.
+With your permission, we also get input from your family, caregivers, and others who you think are important for us to talk with.

 The care plan will describe the personal care hours you need.
 It also will list other services you will get from Aetna Better Health.
-Plus it will describe the services that Aetna Better Health will cover and the schedule for delivering the services.
+In addition, it will describe the services that Aetna Better Health will cover and the schedule for delivering the services.

 After your care plan is developed, your care team will help you get all the care and services you need.
 The team will work with you to make appointments for care.
-They also will also set up transportation if you need it.
+They also will also set up transportation if you need it for your medical appointments.

 Your care manager will call you at least once a month to check on you.
-If you need it, your care manager will also come to your home.
-You will always have your care management team's phone number.
-You can call to talk to your care team or for help at any time.
+You will always have your care management team's phone number and you can call to talk to your care team for help at any time.

 If you need help after work hours or on weekends, your call will be sent to someone who can help you right away.
 For example, if you need to know where to go for a pharmacy or for urgent care, your call will be sent to the on-call staff.
 If that happens, your care manager will get information about your call so that someone on your care management team can make sure you got what you needed.